jvandebon/artisan-artifacts/demo/README.md

 ### Motivation

+This demonstration shows how to automatically optimise a C++ application (AdPredictor) for an CPU+FPGA target platform using a single work-item FPGA kernel with unrolled loops to maximise pipeline parallelism without overmapping FPGA resources.

 ### Requirements
 - Artisan and Docker
 - Intel Quartus Prime 19.3+ with support for OpenCL FPGA SDK for and Intel HLS installed on host machine
+- Arria10 GX Development Kit

 ### Steps